wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 ### Important Setup Steps

-1. **Add Your Private Key** - create a `.env` file in the root of the project and add your private key:
+1. **Add your private key** - create a `.env` file in the root of the project and add your private key:

     ```env
     touch .env